ahlstromcj/seq66/README.md

 ## Recent Changes

+    *   Version 0.98.9:
+        *   Fixed nasty issue #85 which was recreating the slot buttons, and in a different thread, leading to a seqfault.
+        *   Fixed issue: Preference / MIDI Input port check did not change Apply state.
+        *   Fixed mute/record/thru state display between live grid and a pattern editor.
+        *   Updated/cleaned the tutorial.
     *   Version 0.98.8:
         *   Fixed issue #84, now able to build Qt and CLI version in one pass.
             Also fixed out-of-source builds and removed function call tracing.